-Ultrasound is widely used these days as it is painless and safe for adults, children and foetuses.
-There are no side effects such as the ones associated with ionising radiation produced by CT and plain x-rays.
+Ultrasound Imaging is widely used these days as it is painless and safe for adults, children and foetuses.
+There are no side effects such as the ones associated with other imaging modalities, for example ionising radiation produced by CT and plain x-rays.

 Ultrasound is being used to image mostly solid soft organs such as liver, kidneys, uterus and ovaries, muscles and blood vessels and babies in the womb.
 It has, however, limited value in organs such as lungs, bone, stomach and bowel/colon.

 The scan images are black and white but colour Doppler is being used to evaluate organ blood flow and blood vessels and this is what the red and blue colours on the screen are.